codeforamerica/rap_sheet_parser/README.md

 rap_sheet = RapSheetParser::Parser.new.parse(rap_sheet_text)
 ```

+In order to protect CJI/PII the rap sheet parser will suppress exceptions.
+To see full error output set the `VERBOSE_PARSER_EXCEPTIONS` env variable.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake` to run the unit tests and linter.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.